Ari Vatanen: Racing career

 With Peugeot, Vatanen also won the Pikes Peak International Hillclimb, after Peugeot stopped participating in the World Rally Championship in 1986, due to the demise of Group B rallying.
 Peugeot used the lessons learnt from its 205 T16 to create the 405 T16.
 With at least 600 bhp, large aerofoils, four-wheel drive and four-wheel steering, Vatanen took the car up the hill in record time, his efforts being captured in the award-winning short film Climb Dance.

 Vatanen continued competing in the World Rally Championship until the 1998 season.
 He drove for Mitsubishi Ralliart Europe in four events in 1989 and in five events in 1990.
 His best result with the Mitsubishi Galant VR-4 was second at the 1990 1000 Lakes Rally.
 From 1992 to 1993, he competed for Subaru in 11 events, finishing second three times, including on the debut event of the first Subaru Impreza in Finland.
 Vatanen briefly led the event before being overhauled by eventual winner Juha Kankkunen.
 Even so, he was dropped by the Subaru team at the end of the 1993 season in favour of Carlos Sainz.

-The following year he returned to the wheel of a Ford, driving the Ford Escort RS Cosworth for a semi-private team, and then being co-opted into the Ford factory team where he stood in for the injured Francois Delecour.
+The following year, Vatanen returned to the wheel of a Ford, driving the Ford Escort RS Cosworth for a semi-private team, and then being co-opted into the Ford factory team where he stood in for the injured Francois Delecour.
 He scored a podium finish on Rally Argentina, the first time he had contested the event since his accident there nine years previously.

 From 1995, Vatanen competed less frequently.
 He scored a podium finish at the 1998 Safari Rally, and then briefly returned to a works Subaru for the season-ending Rally of Great Britain, marking his 100th World Rally Championship event.

 Vatanen joined Nissan in the Paris-Dakar in 2003, finishing seventh.
 He also made an appearance at the 2003 Rally Finland with a Bozian Racing-prepared Peugeot 206 WRC, finishing eleventh.
 In 2004 and 2005, he drove the Dakar for Nissan, and in 2007 he made another attempt with Volkswagen, but retired on the seventh stage after a fire destroyed his car.